emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

   Returns the most recently received `devicemotion <http://w3c.github.io/deviceorientation/spec-source-orientation.html#devicemotion>`_ event state.

-  Note that for this function call to succeed, :c:func:`emscripten_set_devicemotion_callback` must have first been called with an :c:data:`EMSCRIPTEN_EVENT_DEVICEMOTION` event and a non-zero callback function pointer to enable the ``devicemotion`` state capture.
+  Note that for this function call to succeed, :c:func:`emscripten_set_devicemotion_callback` must have first been called with a non-zero callback function pointer to enable the ``devicemotion`` state capture.

   :param motionState: The most recently received ``devicemotion`` event state.
   :type motionState: EmscriptenDeviceMotionEvent*